-In the digital landscape, where apps often carry names that transcend language barriers, the Chinese app "抹茶" has sparked curios
+In the digital landscape, where apps often carry names that transcend language barriers, the Chinese app "抹茶" has sparked curiosity among global users: What is its English name?
+The answer lies in both its branding essence and functional identity.

 Beyond the name, "Mocha" (抹茶) has carved a niche as a creative and productivity tool, particularly favored by designers and content creators for its intuitive interface and robust features.
 Its English branding aligns with this identity—simple, memorable, and evocative of precision.
 For users searching the app stores, "Mocha" is the go-to term, whether on iOS or Android, making it accessible to a worldwide audience.